kotori-y/Scopy/README.md

 ### Checking a molecule under predefined substructures

-The filters consist of a series of molecular query strings written using the SMARTS coding language described by [Daylight](https://www.daylight.com/).
+The filters consist of a series of molecular query strings written by the SMARTS coding language proposed by [Daylight](https://www.daylight.com/).

 ```python
 """